Wyntuition/jekyll-now/_posts/2018-03-28-container-activities.md

 containerized apps will be seeking container consulting services and support for non-x86 architectures (e.g., GPUs).
+- Of utmost importance and
+interest is enterprise-grade security for containers.
+However only a quarter of respondents consider it widely available today.

 ## Getting Started with Container Deployment Workshop